jshin96/Generate_Tutorial/README.md

 mkdir GenProduction && cd GenProduction mkdir python && cd python

 Now you need the configuration file.
-Look at TOP-RunIISummer19UL18_No_decay.py as aa sample
-https://cms-pdmv.cern.ch/mcm to find a sample similar to yours and use their command and fragment file.
+Look at TOP-RunIISummer19UL18_No_decay.py as a sample (you can produce using cmsDriver.py command) https://cms-pdmv.cern.ch/mcm to find a sample similar to yours and use their command and fragment file.

-then put the configuration file in here go back to src scram b
+check that the config uses proper "run_generic_tarball_XXXX/sh" then put the configuration file in here go back to src scram b